zdravkov/kendo-docs/api/framework/router.md

 The fragment part of the URL

-> Calling the `pretentDefault` method of the event object will stop the change and restore the previous URL.
+> Calling the `preventDefault` method of the event object will stop the change and restore the previous URL.

 ### routeMissing